hotkit/fostgres/Cpp/fostgres/File-upload.md

 Two media types are allowed for the `"object"` response type:

 * `multipart/form-data` -- The form data is embedded in the request body as binary data.
 Care should be taken by the client to choose a suitable boundary string.
 This media type can only be used
-* `application/json` -- The file data is assumed to be base 64 encoded in a string in the relevant field source.
+* `application/json` and `application/csj` -- The file data is assumed to be base 64 encoded in a string in the relevant field source.
 See "Decoding a file from a JSON object field" below.

 For normal APIs (multi-row) then field should always be base 64 encoded data.